danibarker/WordSmith/README.md

   	11. Save this file

   	12. That's it, run TwitchBot.exe or TwitchBot.py and it should connect and show a message saying "it is online"

+    13. To run TwitchBot.py you will need to have the twitchio package installed, instructions can be found in the readme at https://github.com/TwitchIO/TwitchIO

 ## Commands for the bot